MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-use-dash-sample-data.md

 ---
-title: "Work with dashboards and sample data"
+title: "Work with AI for Customer Service Insights dashboards"
-description: "Learn how to use AI for Customer Service Insights dashboards and sample data."
+description: "Learn how to work with AI for Customer Service Insights dashboards."
 keywords: ""
 ms.date: 10/18/2018
 ms.service: